You will also find additional options for controlling the position and behavior of the background image. Click to read about each control:

-When using a background image, you may control it’s position.
+When using a background image, you may control its position.
 Several options are available for position, each placed in the respective spot in this table:

 The image will be placed, relative to the edges of the layout item, in the location you select.
 For example, bottom center will align the bottom edge of the image to the bottom edge of the item, and will align the horizontal center of the image with the horizontal center of the item, like this illustration:

-Background images have a width & height shown in the file details after upload, but you can use the size control to affect how the image is applied to the element.
+Background images have a width & height shown in the file details after upload, but you can use the size control to affect how the image is applied to the site.
 A few options are available for size, each defined below:

-actual size: no scaling, with cropping.
+- actual size: no scaling, with cropping.

-contain image within element: with scaling, no cropping.
+- contain image within element: with scaling, no cropping.

-cover entire element with image: with scaling & cropping.
+- cover entire element with image: with scaling & cropping.

-Background images have a width & height shown in the file details after upload, but you can use the tile control to affect how the image is repeated behind the element when the image is too small at actual size.
+Background images have a width & height shown in the file details after upload, but you can use the tile control to affect how the image is repeated behind the page when the image is too small at actual size.
 The options are each defined below, followed by an example:

 Tiling is typically not used in combination with the cover size option explained in the image size section above, but may be used when actual or contain sizing is selected.